fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 - `z`: Standard `Python` scalar object.
 A copy of the specified element of the array as a suitable `Python` scalar

-&emsp;&emsp;Notes: When the data type of `a` is longdouble or clongdouble, `item()` returns a scalar array object because there is no available `Python` scalar that would not lose information.
+&emsp;&emsp;**Notes**: When the data type of `a` is longdouble or clongdouble, `item()` returns a scalar array object because there is no available `Python` scalar that would not lose information.
 Void arrays return a buffer object for `item(),` unless fields are defined, in which case a tuple is returned.
 &emsp;&emsp;`item` is very similar to `a[args]`, except, instead of an array scalar, a standard `Python` scalar is returned.
 This can be useful for speeding up access to elements of the array and doing arithmetic on elements of the array using `Python's` optimized math.

 ``` python